Akadine/new-cg-brutaltester/README.md

 How to read it: Player 1 won 7.00% of the time against Player 2.
 Player 2 won 52.70% of the time against Player 1.
 The total is not 100% because you have some draws.

 Unfortunately, this does not work for GO executables.
 I have minimized this down to my process class and a GO HelloWorld for testing, just cannot read from GO.
 Every other language seems to work...
-Hopefully someone from the comunity can fix it.
+Hopefully someone from the community can fix it.

 ## How to build from sources